Dhreeves/WeatherDashboard1/README.md

 When a city is named and submited, you will also see a 5-Day Forecast with tempuratue and Humidity.

 ## Tech/Framework used:
-HTML, CSS, JavaScript, JQuery, Google Font, Materialize, Bootstrap, Font Awesome
+HTML, CSS, JavaScript, JQuery, Google Font, Flexbox, Materialize, Bootstrap, Font Awesome

 ## API References
 OpenWeather API